jporter7/YCP-RT-ControlRoom/README.md

 	The next step is the setup of the MySql Server.
 Follow the link here: https://dev.mysql.com/downloads/windows/installer/8.0.html, and download the smaller msi file.
 Run the file after it has finished downloading and follow the normal installation process choosing defaults for all of the options until you reach the root password creation window.
-Contact a System Administrator to receive the password.
+If the installer doesn’t ask you for a password at any point during installation, uninstall the version you installed, and using the same link, download the larger of the two files.
+Leave the username as root.
+The password you set can be whatever you want it to be, but the password in application_local.properties in the back end and LOCAL_DATABASE_STRING in the control room must match it.
 This will allow the Control Room to link to your local MySql database.
 Follow through the rest of the installation process choosing defaults for all of the rest of the options until the service is finished.
 The service should start running immediately (you can look in the Services section of the Task Manager to check if it is running).
 	Finally, reopen the Control Room Application within Visual Studio, and build it.
 If you are still running into a MySql connection error, run the MySql installer again.
 Select add, and then choose MySQL Connectors, then Connector/NET, and then choose the version using the green arrow.
 Select next and follow the standard installation procedure.
 Finally, you must install and run the RT-Contracts Application.